The Great Cormorant (Phalacrocorax carbo): The Expert Diver of Our Waters

 The juvenile cormorant's plumage, with its white belly, is often a source of confusion.

-Originally a coastal bird, the Great Cormorant has undergone a remarkable expansion inland.
-It is now found along all coastlines but also on major rivers, lakes, ponds, and reservoirs.
-It settles wherever fish resources are sufficient.
-Its presence is particularly notable in winter when northern populations supplement local numbers.
+Originally a coastal bird, the Great Cormorant has experienced a remarkable inland expansion.
+It is found along all maritime coasts, but also on major rivers (Loire, Seine, Rhine...), lakes, ponds, and reservoirs.
+It settles wherever the fish supply is sufficient.
+Its presence is particularly noticeable in winter, when northern populations come to reinforce local numbers.

 Diet: A Master Fisher